Telenav/open-source-spec/routing_basic/doc/max_flow_min_cut.md

 ### Why level graph helps
 <img src="../resource/pictures/level_graph.png" alt="level_graph" width="400"/>

 Level graph's creation based on the observation: augmenting along a shortest path only creates longer path.
-Level graph could avoid the situation of route back and forth, once exhausted all paths of a given length, the next shortest path must be one edge longer
+Level graph could avoid the situation of route back and forth, once exhausted all paths of a given length, the next shortest path must be one edge longer.

 ## Reference